-You will receive an email message from Carlos Jurado or Isabel Cámara (Academic Coordinators) including a survey of allergies and dietary restrictions.
+You will receive an email message from Carlos Jurado (Academic Coordinator) including a survey of allergies and dietary restrictions.
 Please make sure that you complete the survey prior to your arrival in Spain.

 Please bear in mind that you should try to adapt as much as possible to the Spanish culture, and not the other way around.
 That is, you should avoid attempting to make Spaniards (families, professors, directors, cooks, friends, etc.) live by your eating and living standards and habits.